dsagman/picat/readme.md

 ## Maybe You Already Know Prolog?

 This whole section is *predicated* on the idea that you are largely unfamiliar with the concepts of Prolog and other logic programming languages.
-But maybe you already k1now Prolog?
+But maybe you already know Prolog?
 If that's the case, did you see what I did with predicated?
 Ha!
 Hahahahah.
 Ahem.
 Yes.
 Anyway...

 If you do know Prolog you should know that Picat supports: